 Now, Tawfiq read, today, all fifteen chapters of “Delivered by a Designer”.
 So he undoubtedly came across a lot of good stuff in there.
 That probably is one of the better… if not maybe even one of the best works that’s out there right now on this subject.
 So go ahead brother tell us what the Lord showed you.

-Well, basically what you where just saying.
+Well, basically what you were just saying.
 As I was reading it, it reminded me of… maybe you all have heard of something called “Juneteenth”?
 It’s a celebration.
 And basically what it celebrates is that the slaves in America had been liberated.
 They were freed.
 But those in Texas didn’t know it.
 So they continued in their slavery, although they were free.
 And then when word came to them that they were freed, they left their chains and went on in their freedom.
-And the majority of the book focuses your attention on the reality that your free.
+And the majority of the book focuses your attention on the reality that you’re free.
 It’s just like he was saying, that the Holy Spirit dwells within you.
 You do not have to do that sin.
 You’re not a slave to that.
 You were a slave to sin.
 That’s your old man.
 You are now a new creation who has the Spirit of God dwelling inside of you, which gives you power to put that sin to death.

 One of the things that the brother was talking about in the book.
 He said that, you know, the stereotypical chicken with the head cut off.
 You cut the head off the chicken, it will continue to run around.
 I’ve killed a couple of snakes in my life and they continue to slither.
 And that is what you are battling.
 If You’re a believer, it’s not that you have this wicked nature and your regenerated nature is battling your wicked nature.
 If you’re a believer, you have a new heart.
 This is the new covenant promise.
 “I will put a new heart in you.”
 We have the Spirit of God.
 We have a new nature.
 We are born again.
 We are born from above.
 The metamorphosis has taken place and the old man has been put to death.
 Behold, all things have become new.
 This is who you are.